Skip to main content

 Typical Development Commands

-# Start development server for a specific app
+# Start development server (runs apps/web via turbo)

 supabase migration new add_new_feature